 Rafael Domingo Oslé

-Director of the Chair Álvaro d'Ors of the Institute for Culture and Society
+Director of the Chair Álvaro d'Ors del Institute for Culture and Society

 The meeting between Joe Biden and Pope Francis at the Vatican has left memorable photographs and important moments for history.
 I am left with the fact itself, naked and without diplomatic paraphernalia, that the visit simply took place.
 Period.
 That the incarnation of earthly power, also called the president of the United States, converses, in private and for 75 minutes, with the incarnation of spiritual authority in the West, also called the pope, has a very deep political and spiritual meaning.